shivendra9203/CICD-App-Deploy/README.md

 This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD, Helm, and Kubernetes.
-Updated by Jenkins pipeline on Fri May  2 09:24:50 UTC 2025
+Updated by Jenkins pipeline on Fri May  2 09:24:50 UTC 2025 Updated by Jenkins pipeline on Fri May  2 09:36:11 UTC 2025